Psychological Distress Triggered by TMJ Dysfunction

 Our pain specialists believe that there is a link between depression and anxiety symptoms and temporomandibular joint (TMJ) disorder pain.
 TMJ pain may be a physical symptom of depression or anxiety and trigger more health issues if untreated.
 No one should face mental health conditions alone and without hope of improvement.
 It could lead to increased jaw muscle activity that causes further inflammation and pain.

 Patients at the MN Head & Neck Pain Clinic report that consistent TMJ exercises relieve pain.
-They’re found to help: strengthen jaw muscles, stretch the jaw, relax the jaw, increase jaw mobility and range of motion, and improve a person’s outlook.
+They’re found it to help: strengthen jaw muscles, stretch the jaw, relax the jaw, increase jaw mobility and range of motion, and improve a person’s outlook.

 What are Common Pain Symptoms of TMJ Dysfunction?